 Available PhD Projects

-MRes in Plastic Electronic Materials: We are now accepting applications for October 2020 entry!
+MRes in Soft Electronic Materials: We are now accepting applications for October 2021 entry!

-The 12-month, 90-ECTS, Bologna-compliant, MRes in Plastic Electronic Materials aims to provide a thorough foundation in the science and application of plastic electronic materials.
+The 12-month, 90-ECTS, Bologna-compliant, MRes in Soft Electronic Materials aims to provide a thorough foundation in the science and application of soft electronic materials.

-Visit the Centre for Plastic Electronics website for more details.
+Visit the Centre for Processable Electronics website for more details.

 Lisa was one of the BSc project students in our group (2019/2020) working on the Photostability of Organic Photovoltaics Based on Non-fullerene Acceptors.
 We are very pleased to hear her research experience in our group and also congratulate her for the 1st class mark on her project!